Healthy aging is built quietly, one small day at a time.

 A gentle note: This guide is for thoughtful living, not for treating disease.
 If you have a medical condition, take medication, are pregnant, or are planning a major lifestyle change, please discuss it with your clinician first.

-Companion's Thoughts on Healthy Aging
+Hakim's Thoughts on Healthy Aging

 "This is a long path, not a quick fix.
 Choose one small thing from this guide and let it settle into your week.
-Companion will be here whenever you'd like to take the next step together."
+Hakim will be here whenever you'd like to take the next step together."

-— Companion
+— Hakim

 Choose one thing.
 Let it be enough.